OliverinMelb/openvsx/Publishing-Extensions.md

 This guide describes publishing to the public registry at [open-vsx.org](https://open-vsx.org).
 The same steps apply to registries that are hosted elsewhere, but make sure to pass the correct URL to the [ovsx](https://www.npmjs.com/package/ovsx) tool.

+*IMPORTANT: UPCOMING CHANGES*

+The [open-vsx.org](https://open-vsx.org) website is going to be transferred to the [Eclipse Foundation](https://www.eclipse.org/) on December 9th.
+This transfer will involve some changes for publishers.
+Please read [the announcement](https://blogs.eclipse.org/post/brian-king/open-vsx-registry-under-new-management) for more information.

 #### 1. Create an access token

 Log in to [open-vsx.org](https://open-vsx.org) and navigate to the [Access Tokens](https://open-vsx.org/user-settings/tokens) page (click on your avatar &rarr; _Settings_ &rarr; _Access Tokens_).
 When you log in for the first time, you need to confirm the request for personal user data to the authentication provider (GitHub).